BhuvanThota/Color-Picker/README.md

-# Color-Picker
+# Color_Palatte_Generator
-Simple HTML CSS JS project
+ Simple Color Palatte Generator

+ which color picker and different modes to select from : Monolithic, analogic, complement.....